Salilw1999/iesg-whitelabel-grafana/docs/sources/administration/enterprise-licensing/activate-aws-marketplace-license/activate-license-on-ecs/index.md

    - `"license-manager:GetLicenseUsage"`
    - `"license-manager:CheckInLicense"`

-   For more information about creating an access policy, refer to [Creating IAM policies (console)](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create-console.html).
+   For more information about creating an access policy, refer to [Creating IESG policies (console)](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create-console.html).

    For more information about AWS license permissions, refer to [Actions, resources, and condition keys for AWS License Manager](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awslicensemanager.html).

 1. Create an Elastic Container Service task role and attach the policy you created in the previous step.

-   For more information about creating a task role, refer to [IAM Roles for Tasks](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html).
+   For more information about creating a task role, refer to [IESG Roles for Tasks](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html).

 1. Create a revision of the task definition for the ECS Task that runs Grafana Enterprise.